-Toll Free Number (800) 333-4636 may be used by seekers of federal student financial aid information.
+Toll Free Number (800) 433-3243 may be used by seekers of federal student financial aid information.
 Toll free calls from all 50 states and Puerto Rico can be made from 9 a.m. to 5:30 p.m.
 EST Monday through Friday.
 Callers will receive a recorded message and will be asked to remain on the line if they need additional information or if they have a specific question.
 Inquirers to HEATH and HEATH staff report that the information received from the toll free service is useful and staffed by knowledgeable people.

-The Student Guide: Five Federal Financial Aid Programs (annual edition) is a Department of Education booklet which describes the federal student aid programs.
-It includes references to state sources of aid.
-The booklet is widely available in school and public libraries or can be ordered free from Federal Student Aid Programs, Department DEA-86, Pueblo, CO 81009.
+The Student Guide: Financial Aid From the U.S. Department of Education (annual edition) is a Department of Education booklet which describes the federal student aid programs.
+The booklet is widely available in school and public libraries or can be ordered free by writing Federai Student Aid Programs, Box 84, Washington, DC 20044 or by calling (800) 433-3243.
 There is also a cassette version which is a telephone dialogue between a Department of Education information specialist and a visually impaired student.
-The cassette is available free by request from Federal Student Aid Information Center, PO Box 84, Washington, DC 20044, Attention: Student Aid Cassette.
+The cassette is available free by request by calling (800) 433-3243.

 Applying for Financial Aid is a four page newspaper developed by the American College Testing Service which covers the basic information which students and parents need to know.
 Sample calculations are provided as are sources of financial aid.
-Applying for Financial Aid is available in college financial aid offices or can be obtained by requesting it from ACT, 2201 North Dodge Street, PO Box 168, Iowa City, IA 52243.
+Applying for Financial Aid is available in college financial aid offices or can be obtained by requesting it in writing from ACT, P.O.
+Box 168, Iowa City, IA 52243 or by calling (319) 337-1040.

-Don't Miss Out: The Ambitious Student's Guide to Financial Aid (1989-90) is one of 12 new special focus guides produced regularly by Octameron Associates.
-This 101 page book is full of useful strategies and helpful hints as well as good solid planning information, and includes a brief section about students with disabilities.
-Others in the series cover academic scholarships, college grants, loans, cooperative education opportunities, admissions, campus visits, and transition from high school to college.
-Don't Miss Out is available by prepaying \$5. to Octameron Associates, PO Box 3437, Alexandria, VA 22302 (703) 823-1882 from where you can also request a brochure describing the whole series.
+Don't Miss Out: The Ambitious Student's Guide to Financial Aid (1993-94) is one of many new special focus guides produced regularly by Octameron Associates.
+This 120 page book is full of useful strategies, helpful hints and good solid planning information as well as information on the Reauthorization of the Higher Education Bill, and includes a brief section about students with disabilities.
+Others in the series cover academic scholarships, college grants, loans, cooperative education opportunities, admissions campus visits, and transition from high school to college.
+Don't Miss Out is available by prepaying \$6 or \$7.75 for first class postage to Octameron Associates, P.O.
+2748, Alexandria, VA 22301.
+(703) 836-5480.
+You can also request a brochure describing the whole series.